 Child Safety Week

 Child Safety Week is an annual campaign run by the Child Accident Prevention Trust (CAPT) to raise awareness of the risks of child accidents and how they can be prevented.
-In 2020 we are working alongside CAPT to raise awareness of the number of children that are seriously burned and scalded each year.
+In 2021 we are working alongside CAPT to raise awareness of the number of children that are seriously burned and scalded each year.
 Many of these accidents are entirely preventable.
+As part of Child Safety Week the Children’s Burns Trust are hosting a prevention and First Aid webinar, for more information click here.